Jonathan Young (psychologist)

-Jonathan Young (born September 29, 1944) is a psychologist who became the founding curator of the Joseph Campbell Archives.
+Jonathan Young (born September 29, 1944) is an American psychologist who was the founding curator of the Joseph Campbell Archives.

 Background

 Young developed an interest in the teaching functions of stories through early exposure to folklore.
 He was one of six children in a much-traveled family.
 His parents read and discussed the lore of each place they visited, such as the Little Mermaid in Copenhagen, the Pied Piper in Hamelin, the Arabian Nights in Baghdad, and the Buddha in India and Japan.

 His graduate studies focused on the psychology of stories, and included work with Viktor Frankl, Rollo May, Abraham Maslow, and Carl Rogers.
 He earned his PhD in Clinical Psychology from Alliant International University.

 Career

 Young is best known for his series of books, Saga: Best New Writings on Mythology.
 He assisted mythologist Joseph Campbell for several years at seminars.
 In addition to the Campbell archives, he organized the collections of psychologist James Hillman, and archeologist Marija Gimbutas.
 As a professor, Young created and chaired the Mythological Studies Department at the Pacifica Graduate Institute, working with Jungian theorists such as Robert Bly, Marion Woodman, Robert A. Johnson, Jean Houston, and Thomas Moore.